-What does it mean to be an ally to women?
-Male allies constantly practice getting better at these 13 core actions:
+What does it mean to be a “mindful ally” to women?

-- Acting and speaking in a manner that demonstrates zero tolerance for any kind of harassment or violence, especially our own, against women, in any setting
+- Acting and speaking in a manner that demonstrates zero tolerance for any kind of harassment or violence against women in any setting

 - Asking open-ended questions a lot more than telling women what they should do; in fact, be as reluctant as possible to give advice

 - Becoming active in your organization’s women’s leadership and diversity and inclusion efforts

 - Becoming comfortable with discomfort; i.e. not running away from, or getting defensive during, situations in which women are “keeping it real”

 - Becoming progressively more aware of not driving our own agendas, insecurities, needs, etc., instead of truly trying to help women (including not forcing ourselves into the conversation or event if we’re not invited)

 - Becoming progressively more aware of what “mansplaining” and “manterruptions” sound like, and ceasing to do it

 - Hiring and promoting women into key leadership and influence positions, and ensuring the job descriptions are inclusive